Member Resources:

 Review & Approve Last Meeting Minutes

-Liz made a motion to accept the minutes as written.
-Patti seconded.
-All in favor.
+Terri made a motion to accept minutes as amended.
+Patti seconded, all in favor

 Agenda Check